British telephone socket: Broadband

 In order to use broadband Internet services simultaneously with voice telephony, it is necessary to use a DSL filter.
 This is a low pass filter in line with the phone outlet.
 This prevents high frequency data noise from affecting the lower frequency voice bandwidth and it also prevents the low impedance of the connected phone from attenuating or modulating the high speed DSL data Path.
 Enough bandwidth is retained for voice telephony and the majority is used for high speed data.

 All phones (or other voice band devices) must be connected via a filter (either a separate filter for each phone or one filter covering multiple phones) to avoid interference between the phones and the DSL signal.
-If the data transmission is still audible, using two DSL filters, daisychained in series, should eliminate the problem.
+If the data transmission is still audible the use of two DSL filters, daisychained in series, should eliminate the problem.
 The RJ11 female port provided on the filter case simply connects the DSL router directly to the phone line (most DSL filters have a socket marked DSL or ADSL that just connects the DSL line pair directly through to the incoming phone line pair via the BT plug, without any filtering or processing of any kind).
 The ringer wire is unnecessary in unfiltered parts of the wiring and its removal can often improve performance and reliability of the broadband service.
 This is due to the unbalancing effect that the ringer wire (on long extensions) can have on the matched twisted pair.
 Thus reducing the signal to noise ratio and also the high frequency response of the subscriber line.